 My Fan Fiction

 Pokémon Mystery Dungeon: Silver Resistance (Pokémon)- This is my flagship story.
 Originally supposed to be an attempt at a third installment of the profoundly beautiful and epic Pokémon Mystery Dungeon series, it really expanded into something huge.
 The story started with a Prologue, a Charmander named Char, a Bulbasaur named Saura (My team from both games), and a desire to try to weave a story that lives up to the legacy of the games.
-Originally planned to be 40 chapters, it looks like it's going to end up 80 or more.
-Halfway Done!
+Originally planned to be 40 chapters, it's still going at 100!

 Emerald Chronicles: A Frozen Flame (Pokémon)- A spinoff of Silver Resistance, set a few decades in the past.
 This is the story of Prince the Infernape and his ill-fated Silver Division, and what happened the last time the Call appeared in Ambera.
 Back in December of 2008, I wanted to try using reader-submitted characters, so I offered a prompt and planned to use them all in a "Bonus Chapter" of the story.
 Unfortunately, things started getting... really complicated.
 Eventually, I decided it deserved to be its very own spinoff story.

 POKEMON: pOKEMON CHAMPION (Pokémon)- A "badfic".
 Why does this exist?
 Because I love dramatic readings of bad fanfictions.
 I just do.
 Obviously, inspired by Doom: Repercussions of Evil by Peter Chimaera, and Half-Life: Fulllife Consequences by squirrelking.